DuyDu-kma/kma_ctf/docs/configuration.rst

 UPDATE_CHECK
 ~~~~~~~~~~~~
-Specifies whether or not CTFd will check whether or not there is a new version of CTFd
+Specifies whether or not KMActf will check whether or not there is a new version of KMActf

 APPLICATION_ROOT
 ~~~~~~~~~~~~~~~~
-Specifies what path CTFd is mounted under.
-It can be used to run CTFd in a subdirectory.
+Specifies what path KMActf is mounted under.
+It can be used to run KMActf in a subdirectory.
 Example: /ctfd

 SERVER_SENT_EVENTS